Three Free SEO Tools for Site Analysis

 The process is twofold; First, the software highlights all the links on any given page, and color codes the state of that link (red or green) along with the code number.
 The color coding means it’s a quick and easy process to find links needing attention.
 It even tells you what the exact issue is with those links.
 The second part of the process gives you the option to extract those links to a .csv file so that you can address them later.
 For many people, this can be advantageous.
 As this software is only a chrome plugin, it is light and easy on your computer and doesn’t take up a lot of CPU power.

-I have spoken to a few people who are under the impression that adding Google Analytics to your website is a mistake.
+I have spoken to a few people who are under the impression that adding Google Analytics to your website is a mistake (I’ve known some top pros who do SEO for water damage marketing clients but don’t have GA installed).
 I honestly don’t know where this came from or what the theory is behind it.
 But the simple fact is that installing Analytics on your site is critical.

 It’s like installing satellite navigation in your car; it gives you guidance and information that helps pinpoint the direction of travel you need to be going in.
 It will provide you with the major data points upon which you can build your business.
 Perhaps the best example of this is that it can tell you exactly what people are searching for on your site.

 Imagine that you ran a brick and mortar business that only sold Coca-Cola.
 If 100 people a day came in asking specifically for Pepsi, then it would make sense to start stocking Pepsi in your store.
 Once you know what people are searching for on your site, you can provide that information.
 That is just one of the many things Google Analytics can do for you.

 If you haven’t already, install Google Analytics on your website today.
 You can start learning how to properly set it up and analyze the data right away.
 This video is an excellent place to start educating yourself on how to set up GA for your maximum benefit.